katiedyck/MB5370_Module01/README.md

-Data and coding from Module 1, workshops 1-4.
+This repository is for data and coding from Module 1, workshops 1-4.